VEuPathDB/SiteSearchData/Model/lib/wdk/README.md

 # Rules of the Site Search WDK Model

-This is a special WDK model used to serve data to process that generates JSON files for Site Search.
+This is a special WDK model used to serve data to the reporter that generates JSON files for Site Search.

 It follows very specific rules needed for successful production of that data.